Fintech Boom Continues but Needs Better Regulation – World Bank Report

 Transactions without borders

-Like the internet itself, Fintech respects no borders by default, so artificial barriers must be applied by regulators if they wish their laws to remain relevant.
-Furthermore, Fintech can't be neatly divided into market sectors, since one app or company might provide access to banking, investment, insurance and other services.
+Like the internet itself, fintech respects no borders by default, so artificial barriers must be applied by regulators if they wish their laws to remain relevant.
+Furthermore, fintech can't be neatly divided into market sectors, since one app or company might provide access to banking, investment, insurance and other services.

-The report accepts that policy-makers and regulators are going to have to stay on their toes, working with competition authorities to try to keep the playing field level for the benefit of customers.
+The report accepts that policymakers and regulators are going to have to stay on their toes, working with competition authorities to try to keep the playing field level for the benefit of customers.
 Given the pace of technological change, that's going to be a serious challenge.

 A recurrent theme in the report is the drive for fairness and customer safety.
-Almost every section includes a nod to the need for effective policy, regulation, supervision and oversight frameworks, while maintaining competition so that growth doesn't stagnate.
+Almost every section includes a nod to the need for effective policy, regulation, supervision, and oversight frameworks while maintaining competition so that growth doesn't stagnate.

 A fast-changing future for Fintech and Finance

-One is left with the impression that Fintech and banking are in an exciting phase, in which dramatic change is happening continuously.
+One is left with the impression that fintech and banking are in an exciting phase in which dramatic change is happening continuously.

-The struggle from the World Bank's perspective is to ensure that this change results in benefits for everyone: not just the rich in Western countries, but everyone from SMEs to poor people in rural areas of developing countries with no existing banking infrastructure.
+The struggle from the World Bank's perspective is to ensure that this change results in benefits for everyone: not just the rich in Western countries but everyone from SMEs to poor people in rural areas of developing countries with no existing banking infrastructure.

-In this respect, the report notes repeatedly the negative association between Fintech activity and bank development.
-In other words, Fintech is reaching people that conventional banking cannot, or at least so far has not.
+In this respect, the report notes repeatedly the negative association between fintech activity and bank development.
+In other words, fintech is reaching people that conventional banking cannot, or at least so far has not.

-As with a racehorse that's galloping ahead, almost-but-not-quite out of control, the challenge is to ensure that the horse finishes the race and the rider doesn't fall off.
-There's no shortage of fences for Fintech to leap, including the ethical use of AI, which gets a short Appendix of its own yet arguably deserves a lot more.
+As with a racehorse that's galloping ahead, almost but not quite out of control, the challenge is to ensure that the horse finishes the race and the rider doesn't fall off.
+There's no shortage of fences for fintech to leap, including the ethical use of AI, which gets a short Appendix of its own yet arguably deserves a lot more.

 You can read the report and download its individual documents via this link.

-The FinTech Report 2023 by the World Bank: Why the boom needs regulation.
+FinTech Report 2023 by the World Bank: Why the boom needs regulation.

 Image: World Bank Group